evnix/codoku/content/setup-links.md

 ## Setting up links

-Codoku comes with a `config.json` which used to setup the menu. you can go ahead and edit the file.
+Codoku comes with a `config.json` which is used to setup the menu. you can go ahead and edit the file.

 A typical link looks as follows:
 ```json